jonaselan/instadev/readme.md

 # InstaDev

-Simple app for study react and nodejs
+Simple Instagram clone build with nodejs and react

 ## Install